Why Study in INDIA

 Nothing could be more compelling a reason to choose a study destination.
 India doesn’t limit herself as an overseas study destination.
 It rather creates a perfect platform for the seekers of education beyond the traditional and formal boundaries of institutional studies.

-INDIA today has the admiring third largest network of higher education network of the world.
-Currently, India draws students from over 166 countries.
+INDIA today has the admiring second largest network of higher education network of the world.
+Currently, India draws students from over 170 countries.

 India has a respectable position at 26th rank in the QS Higher Education System Strength Rankings and is way ahead of many of its BRICS and some Asian counterparts.